HubSpot/hubspot-project-actions/README.md

 # Official HubSpot Project Actions

-Use these composable actions to upload, deploy, and validate your HubSpot Developer Projects.
-These actions are modular so you can arrange them into a workflow that best suits your needs.
+Use these composable workflow actions to upload, deploy, and validate your HubSpot Developer Projects automatically.
+These actions are modular, which enables you to arrange them into a workflow that best suits your needs.

 Don't know where to start?
 Follow the usage guide below to set up a basic flow to upload your project into your HubSpot account.